paulfoley/Udacity_Nanodegree-Data_Analyst/TownCharts-County_Data/README.md

 # Project - TownCharts County Data

-[TownCharts](http://www.towncharts.com/) provides population data for us cities, towns, and areas in the US.
-We'll use this data to explore various features in counties across the US.
+[TownCharts](http://www.towncharts.com/) provides population data for cities, towns, and areas in the U.S. We'll use this data to explore various features in counties across the U.S.

 ## Project Overview

-In this project, we will perform a data exploration on counties across the US, specifically looking at the county features:
+In this project, we will perform a data exploration on counties across the U.S., specifically looking at the county features:

 * Age
 * Gender